oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     3. Find all `_sd` keys in the SD-JWT payload.
 For each such key:
        1. If the key does not refer to an array, the Verifier MUST reject the Presentation.
        2. Otherwise, process each entry in the `_sd` array as follows:
           1. Using the previously calculated digests, find the matching Disclosure.
-If no such Disclosure can be found, the Verifier MUST reject the presentation.
+If no such Disclosure can be found, the digest MUST be ignored.
           2. If the Disclosure is not a JSON-encoded array of three elements, the Verifier MUST reject the Presentation.
           3. Insert, at the level of the `_sd` key, a new claim using the claim name and claim value from the Disclosure.
           4. If the claim name already exists at the same level, the Verifier MUST reject the Presentation.